wasp-lang/wasp/web/docs/auth/migrate-from-11.md

 :::

 ### Migrating auth

-Wasp made a big change in the way authentication works in version 0.12.0.
+As shown in [the previous section](#new-auth), Wasp significantly changed how authentication works in version 0.12.0.
 This section leads you through migrating your app from Wasp 0.11.X to Wasp 0.12.X.

 Migrating your existing app to the new auth system is a two-step process: